This article has been checked for horticultural accuracy by Oliver Parsons.

 Pink cosmos

-Cosmos are native to Southern and Central America and therefore need to be planted in a warm, sunny spot.
-Soil should be free-draining.
+Cosmos are native to Southern and Central America, so need to be planted in a warm, sunny spot, in free-draining soil.

 How to plant cosmos